alexisjcarr/socket-io-playground-client/README.md

 #### React bootstrapped with Create React App

-Create React App is a wonderful build tool with all of the webpack and babel configuration taken care of out of the box, so that the developer can focus on code.
+Create React App is a wonderful utility with all of the build tools preconfigured out of the box.
+This way, the developer can spend more time focusing on the code.

-I know that at Corva (and in the industry as a whole) that isomorphic apps are becoming more popular.
-If time were permitting, I would migrate this project to a SSR build-tool such as Next.js or Razzle.
+I know that at Corva (and in the industry as a whole) that isomorphic/SSR apps are becoming more popular.
+If time were permitting, I would migrate this project to a SSR utility such as Next.js or Razzle.

 #### React Hooks

-Cleaner code than that used with classical components.

-Can abstract away a lot of state by using custom hooks.
+React hooks allowed for me to write relatively clean code by abstracting away a lot of state and app logic via custom hooks.

 #### Recharts

-I tested many packages for graphing and this one was the one with the most intuitive API.
-If time were permitting, I would migrate over to the Highcharts API.
+I tested many charting packages and this one was the one with the most intuitive API.

+If time were permitting, I would migrate over to the Highcharts API in order to more closely mimic what Corva uses.

 #### React Toastify

-Most popular React toast/snackbar package with intuitive API.
+A popular React toast/snackbar package with a very easy and intuitive API.

 ## Testing

 #### Enzyme

-Standard React testing tool.
+Enzyme is a React testing library that makes it easier to test React Components' output.

+Used primarily to test that the parent App component was rendering all of its child components.

 #### React Testing Library

 Testing from the user standpoint.
-Forces you to think about testing in a different way.
+"The more your tests resemble the way your software is used, the more confidence they can give you."

+Used for snapshot testing and to test the functionality of the user input form component.

 #### PropTypes

-Though not explicitly a testing library, this is a good way to check the flow of data through your app during development runtime.
+Used for runtime type checking for React props.

 # How to Use